darrrgghh/Metal-Music/README.md

 - **Duration**
 - **Timecode**: the specific fragment of the song from which a phrase containing the target vocal technique is extracted.
 - **Lyrics**: the lyrics of the selected passage, taken from the Spotify website.
+- **Rhythmic representation**: A symbolic transcription of the rhythmic pattern of the excerpt in Humdrum format.
+- **Melodic Representation**: A symbolic transcription of the melodic contour of the excerpt in Humdrum format (**Screaming** and **Growling** in human language).
+- **Time Signature**: The time signature of the song section containing the excerpt.
+Most of duple meter is indicated as 4/4.
+- **Tempo (approx.)**: The approximate tempo in BPM of the excerpted section.
+Tempo values were initially obtained using online BPM detection tools, and then manually verified and tapped multiple times using the BPM Tapper feature in **GarageBand**.
+- **Spectral Centroid**: The average spectral centroid (in Hz) computed for each excerpt.
+This feature reflects the "brightness" or "sharpness" of the sound and is commonly used in music information retrieval as an indicator of timbral quality.
+Higher values correspond to higher-frequency energy in the signal.
 - **Spotify URL** of the song.
 - **MP3 Path** to locate the song within the database’s root directory.
 - **Date Collected**: since popularity metrics and stream counts change constantly, we also include the date when these metrics were collected.